Pre-Check

 What the full 8-agent review adds

-When the pre-check says 'almost there', upgrade to the full review for $10 or use a Researcher subscription credit.
-The full review uploads your PDF and runs 8 specialist agents — Methodology, Formulas, Originality, Literature, Reproducibility, Clarity, Figures, Prior Publication — plus a 12-second concurrent prior-publication check across CrossRef, arXiv, medRxiv, bioRxiv, Unpaywall, and our 900K-paper institutional library.
+When the pre-check says 'almost there', upgrade to the full AI Review — 30 credits, pay-as-you-go, no subscription.
+The full review uploads your PDF and runs 8 specialist agents — Methodology, Formulas, Originality, Literature, Reproducibility, Clarity, Figures, Prior Publication — plus a 12-second concurrent prior-publication check across CrossRef, arXiv, medRxiv, bioRxiv, Unpaywall, and our 4.4M-paper institutional library.

 Full turnaround: under 15 minutes.
 Output: a per-agent structured report with line-level revision suggestions and a JSON export.